Formulations of special relativity: Test theories of special relativity

+Test theories of special relativity are flat spacetime theories which are used to test the predictions of special relativity.
+They differ from the two-postulate special relativity by differentiating between the one-way speed of light and the two-way speed of light.
+This results in different notions of time simultaneity.
+There is Robertson's test theory (1949) which predicts different experimental results from Einstein's special relativity, and there is the Mansouri–Sexl theory (1977) which is equivalent to Robertson's theory.
+There is also Edward's theory (1963) which cannot be called a test theory because it is physically equivalent to special relativity.

+Geometric formulations

 Minkowski spacetime

 Minkowski space (or Minkowski spacetime) is a mathematical setting in which special relativity is conveniently formulated.
 Minkowski space is named for the German mathematician Hermann Minkowski, who around 1907 realized that the theory of special relativity (previously developed by Poincaré and Einstein) could be elegantly described using a four-dimensional spacetime, which combines the dimension of time with the three dimensions of space.

-Mathematically there are a number of ways in which the four-dimensions of Minkowski spacetime are commonly represented: as a four-vector with 4 real coordinates, as a four-vector with 3 real and one complex coordinate, or using tensors.
+Mathematically, there are a number of ways in which the four-dimensions of Minkowski spacetime are commonly represented: as a four-vector with 4 real coordinates, as a four-vector with 3 real and one complex coordinate, or using tensors.